 In this paper, we have documented that in a large set of countries, the Covid-19 recession had a much larger impact on women's relative employment compared to pre-pandemic recessions.
 One cause of this disproportional impact on working women was the sectoral distribution of the recession, which fell heavily on service sectors with high female employment shares.
 Another cause was the increase in childcare needs during closures of schools and daycare centers, which had a bigger impact on mothers' versus fathers' labor supply.
+Yet, even when controlling for industry and occupation and considering only workers without children, in several countries we still find large remaining gender gaps, the causes of which are not yet well understood.

 The fact that the pandemic recession was a shecession matters for the shape of the economic downturn and the recovery.
-Moreover, the pandemic recession is also likely to result in permanent changes in the labor market, such as a wider availability of work-from-home options and other forms of employment flexibility in the post-pandemic new normal.
+Moreover, the pandemic recession is also likely to result in permanent changes in the labor market, such as a wider availability of workfrom-home options and other forms of employment flexibility in the post-pandemic new normal.
 These changes are likely to result in persistent changes in women's and men's labor force participation and will shape gender inequalities in the labor market.